Guidance

 When goods you bring into Northern Ireland are ‘not at risk’ due to the applicable duties

-Goods brought into Northern Ireland from countries outside of both the EU and the UK are ‘not at risk’ where the applicable UK duty is equal to or more than the applicable EU duty.
-This is unless the goods are subject to processing and you do not meet the additional criteria to declare goods for processing ‘not at risk’.
+Goods brought into Northern Ireland from countries outside of both the EU and the UK are ‘not at risk’ where the applicable UK duty is equal to or more than the applicable EU rate of duty.
+This is unless the goods are subject to processing in Northern Ireland and you do not meet the additional criteria to declare goods for processing as ‘not at risk’.

-To work out what the applicable UK duty and EU duty would be, you need to take account of the customs duty and any other applicable measures that apply to your goods.
-This includes preferential rates where goods meet rules of origin requirements under relevant Free Trade Agreements.
+To work out what the applicable UK duty and EU rate of duty would be, you need to take account of the customs duty and any other applicable measures that apply to your goods.
+This includes reliefs and preferential rates where goods meet rules of origin requirements under relevant Free Trade Agreements.

-You do not need to be authorised under the UK Internal Market Scheme to declare goods ‘not at risk’ based on the applicable duties.
-Find out how to make a ‘not at risk’ declaration in section ‘How to declare your goods ‘not at risk’’.
+You do not need to be authorised under the UK Internal Market Scheme to move goods as ‘not at risk’ based on the applicable duties.
+You must include any claims for preference or reliefs when making your declaration so these can be taken into account.

 When goods you bring into Northern Ireland can be declared ‘not at risk’ under the UK Internal Market Scheme

-Where the applicable EU duties are more than the applicable UK duties (which are zero in the case of movements from Great Britain to Northern Ireland), goods brought into Northern Ireland can still be declared ‘not at risk’ when they are all of the following:
+Where the applicable EU rates of duty are more than the applicable UK duties (which are zero in the case of movements from Great Britain to Northern Ireland), goods brought into Northern Ireland can still be moved as ‘not at risk’ when all of the following conditions are met:

-• not subject to an EU trade remedy
+• the goods not subject to an EU trade remedy

-If the goods you bring into Northern Ireland will be subject to processing, you must meet additional criteria before you can declare these goods ‘not at risk’.
+If the goods you bring into Northern Ireland will be subject to processing, you must meet additional criteria before you can move these goods as ‘not at risk’.
 You can find out more about the additional requirements for goods subject to processing in this guidance.

-If you did not declare your goods ‘not at risk’, and this was a mistake, you may be able to apply for a repayment.
-If you apply for a repayment, you must provide proof you’re authorised under the UK Internal Market Scheme (or the UK Trader Scheme if the goods movement took place on or before 29 September 2023).
+If you did not move your goods as ‘not at risk’, and this was a mistake, you may be able to apply for a repayment.
+If you apply for a repayment, you must provide proof you’re authorised under the UK Internal Market Scheme.
 This proof should be the letter or the email you received confirming your authorisation.
-If you declared your goods ‘not at risk’ by mistake, you should apply for a voluntary clearance amendment (underpayment).
+If you moved your goods as ‘not at risk’ by mistake, you should apply for a voluntary clearance amendment (underpayment).

 Check the additional requirements for goods subject to processing

-From 30 September 2023, you can move goods that are subject to processing if you meet either of the following:
+You can move goods that are subject to processing as ‘not as risk’ if you meet at least one of the following:

 • your annual turnover is less than £2 million